ahmedelserafy7/Pagie/README.md

 ```

 ### Note:
- - Don't forget to add your images to `assets`
+ - Don't forget to add your images to the `Assets.xcassets` file of your project.

 ## Demo
 <img src= "https://i.imgur.com/sRPhhd4.gif" height="560" alt="repetition">